Workforce and Education

 Career Exploration and Technical Learning

-Bryan County Schools prepares students for high-demand careers through hands-on learning and early exposure to workforce opportunities.
+Bryan County Schools prepare students for high-demand careers through hands-on learning and early exposure to workforce opportunities.
 Career, Technical, and Agricultural Education (CTAE) programs begin as early as 8th grade, including an electric vehicle design competition that introduces students to engineering, problem solving, and collaboration.
 At the high school level, students can pursue more than a dozen CTAE pathways aligned with Georgia’s 17 statewide career clusters.
 These programs offer practical experience, industry-recognized credentials, and a clear connection between the classroom and the workplace.

 The district’s robotics and advanced manufacturing program has earned national recognition through its participation in the SME PRIME Schools initiative.
 Students gain skills in automation, design, and real-world application that reflect the future of technical education.